birukshegute/Google_cybersecurity_certificate/Course_4-Tools_of_the_Trade_Linux_and_SQL/Course_4_Portfolio_Project-File_permissions_completed.md

 - Locked down hidden files with read-only restrictions
 - Restricted a directory to be accessible only by its owner

-These changes help maintain file confidentiality and ensure compliance with organizational security policies on multi-user Linux systems.
+These changes will help maintain file confidentiality and ensure compliance with organizational security policies on multi-user Linux systems.

 **[View Full Report on Google Docs](https://docs.google.com/document/d/1rWygd4CDuNllrm_A5tiY-r_CkiYetMoAZwS1xJEL0sU/edit?usp=sharing)**